FeiyuDuan/Splunk_ActiveDirectory_PfSense_and_IDS_HomeLab/README.md

 Install and configure Active Directory on Windows Server.
 Create users, set up domain management, and join the Windows 10 client to the domain for a fully functioning directory service.

 ### **6. Kali Linux Red Team Operations**
-Use Kali Linux to conduct red team activities, such as simulating brute force attacks.
+Use Kali Linux to conduct red team activities, such as simulating Kerberos attacks.
 Capture and analyze logs to gain insights into potential vulnerabilities and telemetry from these attacks.

 ### **7. Intrusion Detection with Security Onion**
 Deploy Security Onion to monitor network traffic and detect intrusions.
 Analyze responses to simulated attacks and collect data for further investigation, enhancing the overall security posture of the environment.